stevdza-san/MessageBar-KMP/README.md

 <p align="center">
 👻 Message Bar is a simple animated UI component that you can wrap around your composable content.
-This component is used to display Error/Success messages to your users, and it is built to supports Material 3 design system.
+This component is used to display Error/Success messages to your users, and it is built to support Material 3 design system.
 </p><br>

 <p align="center">